zulip/zulip/templates/zerver/help/import-from-gitter.md

 Zulip supports importing data from Gitter, including users, channels, messages, attachments, and avatars.

+!!! warn ""
     **Note:** You can only import a Gitter room as a new Zulip organization.
 In particular, this tool you cannot use this tool to import from Gitter into an existing Zulip organization.

 ## Import from Gitter